 Proposed DTDs, XSD schemas, and sample data/test files: keyboards

 Note: this definition is not backwards compatible with the original descriptive LDML keyboard format introduced in 2012.

 (If you have feedback on the above items, you may comment on the appropriate pull request, or on ticket CLDR-15034)

-A Unicode Public Review Issue is planned including a "technical preview" release of the spec, data files, and basic validation code.
-After an announced review period, the final specification is planned to be included in a future release of CLDR.
+After the announced review period, the final specification is planned to be included in a future release of CLDR.